kswapd/tsdb-express/README.md

 ## Features
 * It aims to response queries in real-time, which means every data point is indexed as it comes in and is immediately available in queries that should return in < 100ms.
 * JPA-compatible query syntax, support operator **AND,OR,NOT,BEFORE,AFTER,GREATERTHAN, LESSTHAN** etc.
+* No redundant XML configuration, annotation type programming.
+* Support data source connection pool, improve data access performance.
+* Do not need to implement repository operator, **just declare corresponding interface and use it**.
 * Minimum dependency installation.
-* Do not need to implement your repository class, **just declare responding interface and use it**.

 ## Prerequisites
 * Install InfluxDB **version 1.5.2** and chronograf as InfluxDB web UI.